Theodosia Bartow Prevost: Later life and death

 The Burrs moved to New York City in 1783, moving to Broadway in 1790 as Aaron's legal career took off.
 This increase in work led to him travelling more, but their "intellectual partnership" did not suffer: the two wrote letters back and forth notable for their candor, with Theodosia constantly disagreeing with her husband's views, "never shy to point out his flaws", and Aaron treating her as he would any other intelligent person, sending her political books and newspapers on a regular basis that he thought she would enjoy.
 Theodosia's keen sense of observation and adeptness at "judging [Aaron's] peers on the national scene" made her a crucial ally in his political career, particularly after he joined the United States Senate in 1791.

-Both Theodosia and Aaron had a "passionate commitment to education", and Theodosia educated her daughter as any wealthy male child would have been: she could read and write at three, studied Latin, Greek and French, and had read Decline and Fall of the Roman Empire by age 10.
+Both Theodosia and Aaron had a "passionate commitment to education", and Theodosia educated her daughter as any wealthy male child would have been: she could read and write at three, studied Latin, Greek and French, and had read Gibbon's Decline and Fall of the Roman Empire by age 10.
 Aaron handled more and more of this as Theodosia's health began to deteriorate.
 Her illness was not a shock – she had been ill as long as they had known each other – but by 1792 she was in regular pain, with doctors' prescriptions doing little to help.
 Aaron offered to resign from the Senate to spend more time with her, but she refused to allow it.
 She died on May 18, 1794, at the age of 47.
 She was buried in the now defunct St. John's Burying Ground, which was associated with Trinity Church.
 Aaron later wrote that she was "the best woman and finest lady" he had ever known.